St. Colman’s N.S. (Scoil Naomh Cholmáin) is a co-educational Primary School which has a catholic ethos but children of other religions are welcome.

 - If parents wish their child to go home for lunch, a signed consent form is required.

-- In the event of a pupil being absent for whatever reason, the class teacher should be informed in writing on the pupil’s return to school.
+- In the event of a pupil is absent for whatever reason, the class teacher should be informed in writing on the pupil’s return to school.

 - All children should have their names on their coats, jumpers, books etc.